mattlean/ljas-webpack/README.md

 [![npm](https://img.shields.io/npm/v/ljas-webpack.svg?colorB=brightgreen)](https://npmjs.com/package/ljas-webpack) [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/mattlean/ljas-webpack/blob/master/LICENSE)

-These are the configuration parts used for the [webpack](https://webpack.js.org) config compositions for [Lean JavaScript Application Starter](https://github.com/mattlean/lean-js-app-starter).
+These are the configuration parts used for [webpack](https://webpack.js.org) config compositions.
+They are currently used for [Lean JavaScript Application Starter](https://github.com/mattlean/lean-js-app-starter) and can be useful for your own webpack configurations.

 ## Install